jakestiles/SpireBiomePolarity/README.md

 **Biome Name:** Polarity

-**Central idea/theme:** Big upsides and big downsides, both temporary and permanent
+**Central idea/theme:** Upsides and downsides

+**In-game biome description:** There are two sides to every coin.
+What may fate have in store for you today?